kanhub/lensflare/README.md

 # Lens Flare

-An aweosme photo gallery application written in Go
+An awesome photo gallery application written in Go